 This plastic ban has encouraged many lodges to go plastic free.
 Tawi Lodge is at the forefront of eliminating plastic waste, using glass or metal bottles for drinking water.
 The lodge is also predominately powered by solar power and grows its own vegetables.

 It’s not just the safari camps sitting up and paying attention to plastics.
 Serena Beach Resort & Spa on the Mombasa coast has also pledged to keep a plastic-free coastline.
-The hotel staff take part in monthly beach cleans, plastic bottles have been swapped for glass, they have banned plastic straws and they have created a giant chess set in the grounds, created from 2512 flip flops collected from the ocean and beaches.
+The hotel staff take part in monthly beach cleans, plastic bottles have been swapped for glass, they have banned plastic straws and they have created a giant chess set in the grounds, made from 2512 flip flops collected from the ocean and beaches.
 Rubber soles from flip flops often end up getting eaten by fish and other animals, and they also obstruct turtle hatchlings from reaching the sea.
 One of the biggest concerns for Serena is the plastic waste breaking down into toxic particles, which are eaten by plankton and fish; and ultimately enter the food chain, so there is a real effort by the team here to make a difference.
-You could combine both Tawi Lodge and Serena Beach Resort & Spa on our suggested Amboseli, Tsavo & Beach itinerary.

 Many of Kenya’s safari camps use solar power to reduce their carbon footprint.
 Lodges like Kilaguni Serena Safari Lodge and Little Governors’ Camp are 100% solar powered; and Tawi Lodge has solar power, as well as its own vegetable garden to reduce having supplies delivered by truck.
-During our Porini Wilderness Safari, you’ll stay at Porini lodges with a waste water management scheme, where grey water filtered from the kitchen, guest tents and staff quarters drains into soak pits; and a recycling scheme – as well as the incredible relationship they have with the local community.
+During our Porini Wilderness Safari, you’ll stay at Porini Wilderness Safari, which have a wastewater management scheme, a commitment to recycling and a fantastic relationship with the local community.

 Governors’ Camps have a zero waste policy and recycle paper and cardboard to make briquettes to fuel the hot water systems, rather than chopping down local trees for fuel.
 The camps also have their own tree planting project.